lorenzosabugjr/SAGE/docs/theory.md

 ## 7. Implementation note

-The reference implementation approximates the diameter and uses local optimization in that step.
+The implementation approximates the diameter and uses local optimization in that step.
 See `docs/implementation.md` for code-level details.